Academic Catalog

 iii.
 No other grounds for a course grade appeal exist.

 c.
-The course grade appeal to the associate provost must include all relevant correspondence between the student and the instructor regarding the course grade plus any other supporting documentation relevant to the course grade appeal.
+The course grade appeal to the school academic dean must include all relevant correspondence between the student and the instructor regarding the course grade plus any other supporting documentation relevant to the course grade appeal.

 d.
-The associate provost will have 7 days from receipt of the written course grade appeal to determine if sufficient evidence exists for a review.
+The school executive dean will have 5 days from receipt of the written course grade appeal to determine if sufficient evidence exists for a review.

 e.
-If sufficient evidence exists for a review, the appropriate associate provost will notify the provost so a subcommittee of the academic council can be formed to review the course grade appeal.
-The student and instructor will be notified of this decision within 7 days of receipt of the course grade appeal.
+If sufficient evidence exists for a review, the appropriate school executive dean will notify the provost so a subcommittee of the academic council can be formed to review the course grade appeal.
+The student and instructor will be notified of this decision within 5 days of receipt of the course grade appeal.

 f.
-If sufficient evidence does not exist for a review the student and instructor will be notified by the appropriate associate provost within 7 days of receipt of the course grade appeal.
+If sufficient evidence does not exist for a review the student and instructor will be notified by the appropriate school executive dean within 5 days of receipt of the course grade appeal.

 a.
 The findings of the academic council subcommittee are shaped as recommendations to the instructor and are shared with the provost.

 b.
-The provost is the final authority concerning course grade appeals that reach this level and no further appeal will be considered following their decision.
+The provost is the final authority concerning course grade appeals that reach this level, and no further appeal will be considered following the provost’s decision.
 If the provost is the instructor, the provost will be recused and a member from the academic council will serve in the provost’s capacity.